- More than 900 exhibitors from around the world and 30,000 guests attended MODEX 2018.

-Innovative robotics solutions dominated MODEX 2018, which lived up to its motto of “The Greatest Supply Chain Show on Earth” April 9-12 at the Georgia World Congress Center in Atlanta, GA.
+Innovative robotics solutions dominated MODEX 2018, which lived up to its motto of “The Greatest Supply Chain Show on Earth,” April 9-12th at the Georgia World Congress Center in Atlanta, GA.
 More than 900 exhibitors from around the world and 30,000 guests, including representatives from Keller Technology Corporation (KTC), discussed the latest supply chain, material handling, sortation and warehouse automation technologies.
 The 2018 version of the show also expanded to two buildings totaling 280,000 square feet.

 Attendees hit the ground running, with several exhibitors noting the brisk pace of those actively seeking specific products and technologies.
-You know you’re having a good show when you need your office to send you more business cards mid-week!
+You know you’re having a good show when you need your office to send you more business cards mid-week.

-While many companies showed standard warehouse racks, handling carts, fork trucks, urethane-coated wheels, stretch wrappers and carton taping machines, numerous exhibitors featured cutting-edge 6-axis robots picking and sorting products utilizing sophisticated machine vision and artificial intelligence.
+While many companies showed standard warehouse racks, handling carts, fork trucks, urethane-coated wheels, stretch wrappers and carton taping machines, numerous exhibitors featured cutting-edge six-axis robots picking and sorting products utilizing sophisticated machine vision and artificial intelligence.

 The Soft Robotics demonstration of its SuperPick system, had a crowd of impressed onlookers asking questions.
-The automated picking system uses web cameras and a Fanuc LR Mate robot to pick random objects from bins.
+The automated picking system used web cameras and a Fanuc LR Mate robot to pick random objects from bins.

 The Soft Robotics booth was also the interactive highlight of the day, allowing attendees to grasp a variety of objects with the company’s innovative gripper.
 The unit’s air-filled fingers open and close using compressed air and vacuum that is supplied by a control unit.
 This unique end of arm tooling design allows the gripper’s malleable rubber fingers to grasp and pick up objects of almost any shape and density.